 9. Let them know you care

-10. Motivate them to see a counselor or therapist
+10. Motivate them to see a counsellor or therapist

 Treatment for Compulsive Lying Disorder

 In most cases, pathological and compulsive liars do not wish to seek treatment.
-If they are ordered and directed to, pathological liars might consider treatment.
+If they are ordered and directed, these liars might consider treatment.
 Often, it takes a supportive circle of family and friends along with an understanding therapist to help treat Compulsive Lying Disorder.

 There are a lot of things that a medical professional can do to help pathological liars.
-Given that this condition cannot be easily diagnosed, therapists will have to explore and study the patient’s history to see if they suffer from any other health conditions.
-It could also be a condition that is not driven or influenced by any other underlying condition.
-For pathological liars, the following treatment methods are considered:
+Given that easy diagnosis is not possible for this condition, therapists will have to explore and study the patient’s history to see if they suffer from any other health conditions.
+It could also be a condition that there is no influence of any other underlying condition.
+The following treatment methods are for pathological liars,:

 Cognitive Behavioral Therapy (CBT)

-A kind of stigma is associated with CBT for compulsive liars.
+There is a kind of stigma, with CBT for compulsive liars.
 However, a trained therapist providing CBT can do wonders in treating compulsive lying disorder.
-Cognitive Behavioral Therapy is recommended if the patient is suffering from behavioral issues.
+Cognitive Behavioral Therapy is necessary if the patient is suffering from behavioural issues.

 Dialectical Behavioral Therapy (DBT)

 Dialectical Behavioral Therapy has seen great success in treating compulsive or pathological lying.
-If the person has been diagnosed with a personality disorder, medical professionals believe this form of therapy can help in treating the mental health condition.
+If the person has a personality disorder, medical professionals believe this form of therapy can help in treating the mental health condition.

-If the patient has a combination of health issues, medication can also be suggested to help deal with all the conditions which might be the underlying issue of their behavior, such as anxiety, depression or phobias.
+If the patient has a combination of health issues, there can be a suggestion of medication to help deal with all the conditions which might be the underlying issue of their behaviour, such as anxiety, depression or phobias.

 Treating compulsive lying disorder is a team effort.
 This means that the patient, their friends & family, and the medical professional treating the patient are all stakeholders in the treatment.